pratheeshkumar99/BERT-Sentiment-FlightReview/README.md

 ### Data Length Distribution

-The distribution of tweet lengths in the dataset was visualized using the `Tweet_len_visualization.ipynb` notebook.
+The distribution of tweet lengths in the dataset was visualized using the `Tweet_len_visualization.png` notebook.
 This visualization provided insights into the distribution of tweet lengths and helped determine an appropriate maximum length for the BERT model.

 Based on the analysis, it was observed that the majority of tweets had a length of less than 200 characters.
 Therefore, the maximum length for the BERT model was set to 200 to ensure that most tweets could be accommodated without truncation.